 Highland Prep is a Science, Technology, Engineering, and Math (STEM) college-preparatory high school.
 Highland Prep features a rigorous academic program with an emphasis on 21st century preparation defined by critical thinking and inquiry learning.
-HP believes in tying course content to interrelated themes to increases relevance and application in the interest of preparing students to succeed in the future global arena.
+Highland Prep believes in tying course content to interrelated themes to increases relevance and application in the interest of preparing students to succeed in the future global arena.

 Our Vision is to will create opportunities for students and families to develop critical thinking skills that will ensure that they become successful members of an increasingly innovation-driven society and global marketplace.

 Highland Prep’s Science, Technology, Engineering, and Math focus establishes a unique and high demand focus since only a small fraction of Arizona college graduates, 8.9%, enters STEM fields (U.S. Dept. of Education, 2011).
-HP’s partnership with Project Lead the Way (PLTW) provides Pathway to Engineering courses that explore the design process and link STEM principles to relevant problem-solving activities.
+Highland Prep’s partnership with Project Lead the Way (PLTW) provides Pathway to Engineering courses that explore the design process and link STEM principles to relevant problem-solving activities.
 PTE is designed to prepare students to pursue post-secondary education and careers in STEM-related fields.

 The PLTW program engages students in activities, projects, and problem-based learning, which provide hands-on classroom experiences.
-HP’s students create, design, build, discover, collaborate and solve problems while applying what they learn in math and science.
+Highland Prep’s students create, design, build, discover, collaborate and solve problems while applying what they learn in math and science.
 They are exposed to STEM fields through professionals from local industries who supplement the real-world aspect of the curriculum through mentorships and workplace experiences.

 College and Career Readiness: